1985 Oldsmobile Ninety-Eight Regency sedan

 Standard power (if you could call it that) came from the LK9 110 bhp 3.0 liter/181 ci V6 with a two-barrel carburetor.
 Optional engines were the 125 bhp LG3 3.8 liter/231 ci multi-port fuel-injected V6 and the LS2 4.3 liter/261 ci V6 diesel (don’t do it!) putting out all of 85 bhp (at least it had 165 lb-ft of torque).
 All engines were teamed with a four-speed automatic transmission.
 Both the 3.0 liter V6 and the diesel V6 would be gone by the time the 1986 model year rolled around.

-These C-bodies (there were also Buick and Cadillac versions) had a stately look about them.
+These C-bodies (there were also Buick and Cadillac versions) had a stately appearance.
 Big and (I think) handsome, they had a lot of interior room despite the downsizing—at 110 cubic feet, they had only two cubic feet less than the 1984.

 Make mine Platinum Metallic, please.